Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: A Meta-Algorithm for Subset Feedback Vertex Set

 \subsection{Algorithmic consequences}

-In order to obtain the algorithmic consequences of our meta-algorithm given in Theorem~\ref{thm:main}, we need the following lemma which bounds the size of each table index with respect to the considered parameters.
+In order to obtain the algorithmic consequences of our meta-algorithm given in Theorem~\ref{thm:main}, we need the following lemma which bounds the size of each set of indices with respect to the considered parameters.

 \begin{lemma} For every $x\in V(T)$, the size of $\bI_x$ is upper bounded by: \begin{multicols}{3} \begin{itemize} \item $2^{O(\rw(V_x)^3)}$, \item $2^{O(\Qrw(V_x)^2\log(\Qrw(V_x)))}$, \item $n^{O(\mim(V_x)^2)}$. \end{itemize} \end{multicols} \end{lemma} \begin{proof} For $A\subseteq V(G)$, let $\mw(A)$ be the number of different rows in the matrix $M_{A,\comp{A}}$.
 Observe that, for every $A\subseteq V(G)$, we have $\mw(A)=\{ \rep{A}{1}(\{v\}) \mid v\in A\}$.
-Remember that the $X^{S}_{\vc}$'s and $Y_{\vc}^{S}$'s are subsets of $\{ \rep{V_x}{1}(\{v\}) \mid v\in V_x\}$ and $\{ \rep{\comp{V_x}}{1}(\{v\}) \mid v\in \comp{V_x}\}$ respectively.
-From Definition \ref{def:indices}, we have $|X_{\vc}^{\comp{S}}|+|X_{\vc}^{S}|+|Y_{\vc}^{\comp{S}}| + |Y_{\vc}^{S}| \leq 4\mim(V_x)$, for every $(X_{\vc}^{\comp{S}},X_{\vc}^{S}, X_{\comp{\vc}},Y_{\vc}^{\comp{S}},Y_{\vc}^{S})\in\bI_x$.
+Remember that the $\cX_{\vc}^{S}$'s and $\cY_{\vc}^{S}$'s are subsets of $\{ \rep{V_x}{1}(\{v\}) \mid v\in V_x\}$ and $\{ \rep{\comp{V_x}}{1}(\{v\}) \mid v\in \comp{V_x}\}$ respectively.
+From Definition \ref{def:indices}, we have $|\cX_{\vc}^{\comp{S}}|+|\cX_{\vc}^{S}|+|\cY_{\vc}^{\comp{S}}| + |\cY_{\vc}^{S}| \leq 4\mim(V_x)$, for every $(\cX_{\vc}^{\comp{S}},\cX_{\vc}^{S}, \cX_{\comp{\vc}},\cY_{\vc}^{\comp{S}},\cY_{\vc}^{S})\in\bI_x$.
 Thus, the size of $\bI_x$ is at most

 \paragraph{\bf Rank-width.} By Lemma \ref{lem:compare}, we have $\nec_1(V_x)\leq 2^{\rw(V_x)^2}$ and $\nec_2(V_x),\nec_2(\comp{V_x})\leq 2^{2\rw(V_x)^2}$.
 Moreover, there is at most $2^{\rw(V_x)}$ different rows in the matrices $M_{V_x,\comp{V_x}}$ and $M_{\comp{V_x},V_x}$, so $\mw(V_x)$ and $\mw(\comp{V_x})$ are upper bounded by $2^{\rw(V_x)}$.
 By Lemma \ref{lem:comparemim}, we have $4\mim(V_x)\leq 4\rw(V_x)$.
 We deduce from these inequalities that $|\bI_x|\leq 2^{\rw(V_x)^2}\cdot (2^{2\rw(V_x)^2 + 1} + 2^{\rw(V_x)+1})^{4\rw(V_x)}\in 2^{O(\rw(V_x)^3)}$.